Jira integration

 Yes

-JIRA_EMAILThe email address registered for your JIRA account.
+JIRA_EMAILThe email address registered for your Jira user at step 1.

 Yes